Did you know that back pain is the most common health issue in the USA, accounting for 264 million lost workdays each year?

 SUMMARY: If you read your instructions manual, you’ll learn how to make all the right adjustments.
 If something broke and the manufacturer of your chair can’t replace it, you can try all sorts of tricks.
 However, these changes won’t ensure a long-term correct posture.
 That’s why it’s best to purchase an ergonomic budget model like Serta Executive Chair until you can fix your old model.

-These adjustments are easy to make, and they ensure you will sit in a comfortable position.
+These regulations are easy to make, and they ensure you will sit in a comfortable position.
 You should get a fully adjustable chair so that you can adjust it properly for your body.

 If you keep a correct posture, you will avoid muscle strain, joint pain, and compressed discs.
 You will improve your blood circulation, and you will be more productive.